redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Prerequisites

-Like anything software related, you need to have some stuff installed before you can get starterd.
-Here's our particular set of prerequities:
+Like anything software-related, you need to have some stuff installed before you can get started.
+Here's our particular set of prerequisites:

 - [Node.js](https://nodejs.org/en/): In this tutorial, I’m using JavaScript's top-level await feature which was introduced in Node 14.8.
 So, make sure you are using that version or later.
 - [Redis Stack](/download): You need a version of Redis Stack somewhere be it on your machine or someone else's.
-- [RedisInsight](https://redis.com/redis-enterprise/redis-insight/): We'll use this to look in Redis and make sure our code is writing what we expect it to.
+- [RedisInsight](https://redis.com/redis-enterprise/redis-insight/): We'll use this to look inside Redis and make sure our code is writing what we expect.

 ## Starter code